Technical Faculty Institute of Computer Science and Applied Mathematics Christian-Albrechts-University of Kiel

 In its main part, the book is primarily concerned with the description of what are called fully normalizing Lambda-calculus machines.
 They support the runtime structures and mechanisms necessary to correctly perform substitutions that may involve free variables, and to do symbolic self-optimizations under functions (abstractions), thus treating both functions and variables truly as first class objects.

-These machines are related to various weakly normalizing counterparts which are the work horses for the implementation of functional languages.
+These machines are related to various weakly normalizing counterparts which are the work horses for the implementation of conventional functional languages.
 They rule out substitution and evaluation under abstractions to avoid problems with free variables, which considerably simplifies the machinery but at the same time also sacrifices many of the amenities of symbolic computations.

 Abstract machines for imperative languages are shown to be direct descendants of weakly normalizing Lambda-calculus machines.
 They permit side-effecting substitutions on an otherwise nearly identical runtime environment which, however, destroy the Church-Rosser property of the Lambda calculus, merely keeping its scoping rules intact.